Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Experiments Findings

 \subsection{Results Analysis}

-\textbf{Comparison between Different Methods:} Across a wide range of compression ratios and general-purpose benchmarks, naive image downsampling achieves superior performance compared to sophisticated token compression methods in most conditions.
+\textbf{Comparison between different methods:} Across diverse compression ratios and general-purpose benchmarks, simple image downsampling consistently outperforms sophisticated token compression methods.
 For instance, at 93.75\% compression, downsampling achieves 66.4\% on MMBench, outperforming the best advanced method, DART, by a 24.3\% relative improvement.
-Similarly, on GQA, downsampling maintains a consistent lead across all compression ratios.
-The results verify a basic phenomenon in the field of visual token compression: \textit{a substantial portion of samples in general-purpose benchmarks can be correctly answered using only low-resolution global information, without requiring the fine-grained visual details that advanced methods strive to preserve.}
+Meanwhile, with a constraint of 70\% of vanilla performance, downsampling can achieve a compression ratio of 93.75\%, while other methods can only meet this condition at a compression ratio of 88.89\%.
+The results verify a basic phenomenon in the field of visual token compression: \textbf{\textit{a substantial portion of samples in general-purpose benchmarks can be correctly answered using only low-resolution global information, without requiring the fine-grained visual details that advanced methods strive to preserve.}}

 \textbf{Comparison between different compression ratios:} As compression becomes increasingly aggressive (96.00\% and 99.00\%), all sophisticated token compression methods experience performance degradation, while image downsampling demonstrates remarkably graceful degradation.
 At 99.00\% compression, downsampling maintains a score of 51.6\% on MMBench, while FastV and PruMerge+ decrease to approximately 24\%.
-The results further verify the phenomenon above: \textit{in the existing general-purpose benchmarks, image downsampling can fully meet the acceleration requirements for most samples.}
+The results further verify the phenomenon above: \textit{\textbf{in the existing general-purpose benchmarks, image downsampling can fully meet the acceleration requirements for most samples.}}